 Ingredients: Deboned Lamb, Chicken Meal, Brewers Rice, Rice Bran, Whole Brown Rice, Whole Grain Oatmeal, Split Peas, Lamb Meal, Chickpeas, Natural Flavor, Chicken Fat (preserved with Mixed Tocopherols), Sunflower Oil (preserved with Mixed Tocopherols), Soybean Oil (preserved with Mixed Tocopherols), Potassium Chloride, Salt, Choline Chloride, DL-Methionine, Mixed Tocopherols and Citric Acid (preservatives), Zinc Sulfate, Niacin Supplement, Biotin, Vitamin E Supplement, Iron Amino Acid Chelate, D-Calcium Pantothenate, Selenium Yeast, Riboflavin Supplement (Vitamin B2), Copper Amino Acid Chelate, Vitamin B12 Supplement, Pyridoxine Hydrochloride (Vitamin B6), Manganese Amino Acid Chelate, Vitamin A Supplement, Thiamine Mononitrate (Vitamin B1), Vitamin D3 Supplement, Folic Acid, Rosemary Extract.

-User Reviews: Despite not being specifically intended for dogs with sensitive stomachs, many owners found that this food improved their dog’s elimination habits, firmed up stools and reduced gas.
-Several even mentioned that this food helped to increase their dog’s energy level.
+User Reviews: Despite not being specifically intended for dogs with diarrhea, many owners found that this food improved their dog’s elimination habits, firmed up stools and reduced gas.
+Several even mentioned that this food helped to increase their dog’s energy level and overall health.

-Bottom Line: Nutro WHOLESOME ESSENTIALS Lamb Recipe is a great choice for dogs who have digestive difficulties, and it is clearly one of the best dog foods for sensitive stomachs.
-It is made with a variety of high-quality, easy-to-digest ingredients, such as lamb, brown rice and oatmeal, and it doesn’t include any GMO ingredients, which some owners like to avoid.
+Bottom Line: Nutro WHOLESOME ESSENTIALS Lamb Recipe is a great choice for dogs who have food digestive difficulties, and clearly is one of the best dog food for sensitive stomach and diarrhea options available.
+It is made with a variety of high-quality ingredients for easy digestion, such as lamb, brown rice and oatmeal, and it doesn’t include any GMO ingredients, which some owners like to avoid.